rust-lang-de/rustbook-de/src/ch12-04-testing-the-librarys-functionality.md

    Compiling minigrep v0.1.0 (file:///projects/minigrep)
     Finished dev [unoptimized + debuginfo] target(s) in 0.0s
      Running `target/debug/minigrep body poem.txt`
-I’m nobody!
+I'm nobody!
 Who are you?
 Are you nobody, too?
 How dreary to be somebody!
 ```